nikumar1206/loco/notes.md

 - imageTag is built on the cli; just feels weird.

 - 2 tone jwt secrets.

   - basically let a jwt be parseable with 2 different secrets. (only one is really correct)
   - but this lets us swap jwt secrets?
   - could probably just do this with a kubernetes job?

+- eventually use.go should be able to switch between different scopes.
+- we should have a way to list all the scopes and switch between them.